 Tip 2: Pack Your Food

-Once you have figured out what meals you’ll be responsible for given your destination and accommodations, pack your food.
+Once you have figured out what meals you’ll be responsible for giving your destination and accommodations, pack your food.

 If your hotel doesn’t offer breakfast, oatmeal packets are easy to pack and make for a healthy breakfast.
-Nut butters are also easy to pack and eat in different ways.
+Nut butter is also easy to pack and eat in different ways.